JerrolKrause/mello-angular-starter/README.md

-An Angular Seed/Starter based on the excellent https://github.com/AngularClass/angular2-webpack-starter
+An Angular Seed/Starter based on the excellent https://github.com/AngularClass/angular2-webpack-starter.
+This repo's main purpose to kickstart loanDepot webapps with our main technology stack.

 Includes the following additional elements:
 <ul>